-ASHINGTON, March 15 - An effort by conservatives in Congress to strip the supreme Court and lower Federal Courts of purisdiction in cases involving school prayer has no and abortion could lead to a fundamental shift in Government throks and balances, in the view of concerned legal ex-
+w ASHINGTON, March 15 - An effort by conservatives in Congress to strip the supreme Court and lower Federal Courts of jurisdiction in cases involving school prayer busing and abortion could lead to a fundamental shift in Government checks and balances, in the view of concerned legal experts challenges, they would also apparently lead to enforcement by state courts of conflicting interpretations of the same privisions of the Federal Constitution.
+For the first time since it was established the Supreme Court would be powerless to review and resolve conflicting state court rulings.